What Is Leprosy?

 You may need a lepromin skin test to see which type of leprosy you have.
 For this test, the doctor will inject a small amount of inactive leprosy-causing bacteria just underneath the skin of your forearm.
 They’ll check the spot where you got the shot 3 days later, and then again 28 days later, to see if you have a reaction.
 If you do have a reaction, you may have tuberculoid or borderline tuberculoid leprosy.
 People who don’t have leprosy or who have lepromatous leprosy won’t have a reaction to this test.

-Treatment depends on the type of leprosy that you have.
+Treatment depends on the type you have.
 Antibiotics are used to treat the infection.
 Doctors recommend long-term treatment, usually for 6 months to a year.
-If you have severe leprosy, you may need to take antibiotics longer.
-Antibiotics can’t treat the nerve damage that comes with leprosy.
+If you have serious leprosy, you may need to take antibiotics longer.
+Antibiotics can’t treat the nerve damage that can come with the disease.

 Multidrug therapy (MDT) is a common treatment for leprosy that combines antibiotics.
 That means you’ll take two or more medications, often antibiotics: